 In late 2018 and early 2019, I started collecting dresses and allowing my maternity and newborn clients the option to borrow one or two dresses from my Client Closet at no additional cost.
 Building this feature into each session has been one of the best things I’ve done to elevate my services for the luxury client.
+If you’re curious about how to start your Client Closet for your photography business, this is for you!

 I wish I knew then what I know now in regards to how to go about starting a client wardrobe, and I often get questions from other photographers for advice so here we go!